replicatedhq/kots.io/content/kotsadm/snapshots/storage-destinations.md

 ## GCP

-When configuring the Admin Console to store snapshots on GCP, the following fields are available:
+When configuring the admin console to store snapshots on GCP, the following fields are available:

 | Name            | Description                                                                                               |
 |-----------------|-----------------------------------------------------------------------------------------------------------|